MODE42-NPRL/42ARM68/README.md

 <br>
 Currently, only adjustments are being made.<br>
 New Files/Code are NPRL-License Data/Material.<br>
-The original Foundation Software is Mozilla Public License 2.0 (MPL 2.0) released.<br>
+The most of the main Foundation Software is Mozilla Public License 2.0 (MPL 2.0) released.<br>
+Every sub-Directory has a LICENSE.txt included for its Condititons and Terms by layout.<br>